linode/docs/docs/products/databases/managed-databases/guides/migrate-mysql/index.md

 ## Enable Your Application

 If you turned off your web server or placed your application in a *maintenance mode*, you can now enable your application again.
-While the instructures for turning off *maintenance mode* vary depending on your application, here are the commands for starting the two most common web servers:
+While the instructions for turning off *maintenance mode* vary depending on your application, here are the commands for starting the two most common web servers:

--   **Stop NGINX:**
+-   **Start NGINX:**

         sudo systemctl start nginx

--   **Stop Apache on Ubuntu/Debian:**
+-   **Start Apache on Ubuntu/Debian:**

         sudo systemctl start apache2

--   **Stop Apache on RHEL/CentOS:**
+-   **Start Apache on RHEL/CentOS:**

         sudo systemctl start httpd